wy1iu/sphereface-plus/README.md

-# *SphereFace-Plus* : Improving Inter-class Feature Separability via MHE for Face Recognition
+# *SphereFace+* : Improving Inter-class Feature Separability via MHE for Face Recognition

 ### License

-SphereFace-Plus is released under the MIT License (refer to the LICENSE file for details).
+SphereFace+ is released under the MIT License (refer to the LICENSE file for details).

 ### TODO
 - [ ] installation